Work permits/work visas

-The immigration reforms of 7 March 2016 and 2 November 2016 instituted a short-term authorisation exemption, valid for stays of up to 90 days, consecutive or not, over a period of 180 days, from work authorisations for persons performing audit work or providing expertise in one of a number of areas including architecture, computer sciences, engineering, and finance.
+The immigration reforms of 7 March 2016 and 2 November 2016 instituted a short-term authorisation exemption, valid for stays of up to 90 days, consecutive or not, over a period of 180 days, from work authorisations for persons performing audit work or providing expertise in one of a number of areas, including architecture, computer sciences, engineering, insurance, management, and finance.
 This exemption is valid for both intra-group secondments and service-provider activity, and thus does not apply to work that would be considered as salaried activity for the host entity.

 In 2007, the French legislature created a new category of work authorisation designed to facilitate temporary intra-group transfers of assignees, a category of authorisation named salarié en mission valid for stay of more than 90 days, consecutive or not.
 Since the reform of 7 March 2016 and 2 November 2016, the salarié en mission détaché (home employment contract only) category is now called salarié détaché (intra-corporate transfer or ICT), and the salarié en mission salarié (simultaneous home and host contract) category is now called passeport talent salarié en mission.